Custom Rich-Text Page

 "But isn't everyone alone in a state of semi-sleep?"

+Bearskin: "No, you ignoramus: at this edge there still exists a We as nowhere else anymore."
 She directs everyone, since the D.C. barely holds one person, to form a kind of super Dugout., which they do, a flag or feather is put in front, the concretized mirage takes off, and a kind of United Nations flagship - our author's Deus ex Machina - descends from the ceiling as the sonorous sound from the Art of Asking or the Journey to the Sonorous Land begins to fill the room.

 While descending the machine opens multicolored steel fingers that interject between the bodies that have formed the huge Dugout, and pushes them gently apart.
 A literal illustration of the author's wish for both separation and individuation without the chain of retribution, as ordered by our Lord Peter Handke out of a the theatrical heavens!
 The machine ascends.
 Film light is cut, leaving behind the Two Directors and The Announcer.